<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2>Before providing risk information, it&#8217;s important to assess the risks involved.</h2>

-<p>In order to know and understand the regulations applicable to the company, it is necessary to establish a <a href="https://groupe-novallia.com/conseil/diagnostic-securite/"><br />
+<p>In order to know and understand the regulations applicable to your company, you need to draw up a <a href="https://groupe-novallia.com/conseil/diagnostic-securite/"><strong>a regulatory safety diagnosis and an operational safety diagnosis.</strong></a></p>

 <p>To comply with health and safety regulations, companies must draw up their own occupational risk assessment document (DUERP).</p>